 I had several incidents happen while working at Winyah Nursing Center and admittedly, some were borderline upsetting.
 I worked with a few people who had been employees there for about 20 years at the time.
-On one particular night, I turned to them three times for answers to the ghostly hauntings that were taking place around me.
+On one particular night, I turned to them for answers to the ghostly hauntings that were taking place around me.

 My two assistants, Anne and Geralene, called me to the Thompson/Myer room.
 “She’s upset and we’re hoping you can calm her down,” Anne explained of Mrs. Thompson as I came in.

 “She says some woman was sitting here for a while and then got up and took her walker and went into the bathroom.
 I checked, but I don’t see anyone in there.”

 Geralene added, “I see the walker, but nobody’s there.”